Beyond Nonconvexity: A Universal Trust-Region Method with New Analyses: The Adaptive Universal Trust-Region Method

 \subsection{The Adaptive Framework}

-The goal of an adaptive method is to relax a priori knowledge of Lipschitz constant $M$.
-To do so, several revisions should be made to our previous strategies of accepting the directions and tuning the parameters.
+To avoid using the Lipschitz constant $M$, several revisions should be made to our previous strategies of accepting the directions and tuning the parameters.
 In \autoref{alg.adaptivenewTR}, we impose an inner loop, indexed by $j$, for $(\sigma^{(j)}_k, r^{(j)}_k)$ parameterized by $\rho_k^{(j)}$.
-We terminate the $j$ loop until the iterates satisfy a set of conditions that are also dependent on $\rho^{(j)}_k$.
-Similar to a line-search strategy, we increase the parameter $\rho_k^{(j)}$ to produce smaller steps so that a descent iterate will be found gradually.
-These conditions are formally introduced in \autoref{cond.modified function or gradient des}.
+We terminate the loop $j$ until the iterates satisfy \autoref{cond.modified function or gradient des}, which is defined as follows.